Some links in this post may be affiliate links

 Tradescantia zebrina also called Zebrina pendula or Tradescantia pendula is native to Mexico, Central America, Columbia and some Caribbean Islands.
 It has been naturalized in parts of Asia, Africa, Australia, South America and various oceanic islands.
 In its native habitat, it grows in thickets in the wetlands and rainforest, often on stones in shady and open areas or on riverbanks.

-Silver Inch Plants are fast growing plants whose stems can grow to 3 feet long within a short period.
+Silver Inch Plants stems can grow to 3 feet long within a short period.

 Some common varieties of Tradescantia zebrina are: